Zodsmar/SeedSearcherStandaloneTool/README.md

-Also if you are going to make a video or content in anyway, I am always looking for developers who are interested in helping or people who might know different methods of doing the searching and can help improve things like stability, reliability, etc. So any form of shout out kinda like a reminder that anyone who is technically inclined would be a great help!
+Also if you are going to make a video or content in anyway, I am always looking for developers who are interested in helping or people who might know different methods of doing the searching and can help improve things like stability, reliability, etc. So any form of shoutout, kinda of like a reminder to anyone who is technically inclined would be a great help!

 ## Credit